-Once this is done, running the Poisson regression simply involves typing the command in (15).
-The $Y \sim XI + X2$ syntax represents the regression equation, the glm command runs a generalized linear model (i.e. a regression model where the linear part is created by transformation, in this case by taking the logarithm), the family tag indicates that we want to use Poisson distributions for count data, the summary command generates a compact overview of the results, and the \$coefficients tag pulls out from this summary just the table showing the constraint weights and their associated p values.
+Once this is done, running the Poisson regression simply involves typing the command in (16), where the variables Count, AgreeV, and IdentV match the column names in the data file.
+The $Y \sim XI + X2$ syntax represents the regression equation, the "glm" command runs a generalized linear model (i.e. a regression model where the linear part is created by transformation, in this case by taking the logarithm), the "family" tag indicates that we want to use Poisson distributions for count data, the "summary" command generates a compact overview of the results, the "\$coefficients" tag pulls out from this summary just the table showing the constraint weights and their associated p values, and the round() function rounds the values to five decimal places so that the results are displayed in neat columns.

-(15) $summary(glm(Count \sim AgreeV + IdentV, family = poisson))$ \$coefficients
+(16) round(summary(glm(Count ~ AgreeV + IdentV, family = poisson))\$coefficients, 5)

-In the case of the data in Pazih.txt, the command in (15) gives the table in (16).
+In the case of the adjusted data in Pazih.txt, the command in (16) gives the table in (17).

 Estimate Std.
 Error z value Pr(> z )

-(Intercept) 3.482875 0.174234 19.98968 6.77E-89
+(Intercept) 3.48288 0.17423 19.98968 0.00000

-AgreeV -0.96141 0.32609 -2.9483 3.20E-03
+AgreeV -0.96141 0.32609 -2.94830 0.00320

-IdentV -3.11352 0.722643 -4.30851 1.64E-05
+IdentV -3.11352 0.72264 -4.30851 0.00002

-The estimates are the constraint weights and Pr(>/z/) represents the p values (the standard errors and z values are used to compute the p values).
+The estimates are the constraint weights and Pr(>|z|) represents the p values (the standard errors and z values are used to compute the p values).
 Note first that the weights for AgreeV and IdentV are both negative, as desired: violations of them (coded 1) are associated with lower type frequencies in the corpus.
-Moreover, since "xE-y" in the p value column means $x/10^{y}$ , the p values for both constraints represent statistically significant results (AgreeV: p = 0.0032 < 0.05; IdentV: p = 0.0000164 < 0.05).
+Moreover, the p values for both constraints represent statistically significant results, since both are below the traditional cut-off value of .05.
 This is so despite the need to add spurious data points that weakened evidence for the two constraints.

-In contrast with this procedure, OT and harmonic grammar models that automatically learn grammars from corpus data only assign weights, but do not test if they are statistically significant.
-For example, with the (original unaltered) Pazih data, the Harmonic Grammar with Linear Programming (HaLP) model of Pater et al. (2007a) assigns a weight of 2.0 to IdentV and a weight of 1.0 to AgreeV, but it doesn't give any associated p values.
+In contrast with this procedure, OT and harmonic grammar models that automatically learn grammars from corpus data only assign weights, but do not test if they are statistically significant (again, aside from the model under development by Wilson and Obdeyn 2009).
+For example, with the (original unaltered) Pazih data, the Harmonic Grammar with Linear Programming (HaLP) model of Pater et al. (2007a) assigns a weight of 2.0 to IdentV and a weight of 1.0 to AgreeV, but it does not give any associated p values.
 Moreover, these same weights will be derived even if only one of the 45 items is non-harmonizing (giving almost no evidence for IdentV), or if all but one of the 45 items is non-harmonizing (giving almost no evidence for AgreeV).
-Other learning algorithms, such as the Gradient Learning Algorithm of Boersma and Hayes (2001), as implemented in Praat (Boersma and Weenink 2007) share this behavior.
+Other learning algorithms, such as the Gradual Learning Algorithm of Boersma and Hayes (2001), as implemented in Praat (Boersma and Weenink 2011), share this behavior.
 Whether or not actual children show one-trial learning of grammars, such models are certainly not helpful for researchers interested in what a corpus reveals about the grammar underlying it.
 Since a corpus is performance data, it is inherently noisy.
-Thus a complete analysis must include a measure of this noisiness, which, roughly speaking, is what the p values represent.
+Thus a complete analysis must include a measure of this noisiness, which, very roughly speaking, is what the p values represent.